SamSamskies/nostr-zap/README.md

 ## Usage

 Specify a target npub using a `data-npub` attribute on any HTML elements that you would like to turn into click targets.
-Optionally, you can specify relays that you'd like the zap receipt published to using a `data-relays` attribute.
+Optionally, you can specify a note ID using a `data-note-id` attribute if you'd like to zap a specific note.
+You can also optionally specify relays that you'd like the zap receipt published to using a `data-relays` attribute.
 If you don't add a `data-relays` attribute, the zap receipt will be blasted out to the top 300 relays using Blastr (wss://nostr.mutinywallet.com).

 If the user doesn't have an ext that supports nip-07 installed or does not authorize signing the zap event, an anonymous zap will be sent.
 ```html